microsoft/PSRule/docs/scenarios/rule-module/rule-module.md

 ## Defining a module configuration

-A module configuration that sets options defaults can be optionally packaged with a module.
+A module configuration that sets options defaults and can be optionally packaged with a module.
 To set a module configuration, define a `ModuleConfig` resource within an included `.Rule.yaml` file.
 A module configuration `.Rule.yaml` file must be distributed within the module directory structure.

 PSRule only supports a single `ModuleConfig` resource.
 The name of the `ModuleConfig` must match the name of the module.
 Additional `ModuleConfig` resources or with an alternative name are ignored.
+PSRule does not support module configurations distributed outside of a module.

 ```yaml
 ---